mayurcoding/Games/rock-paper-scissors/README.md

 # Rock Paper Scissors Game

-## Overview

-This project is a simple interactive implementation of the classic **Rock Paper Scissors** game using HTML, CSS, and JavaScript.
-The user plays against the computer, and the interface displays scores, results, and game rules.

-## How It Works

-- **Gameplay:**
-    - The user selects one of three options: Rock (✊), Paper (✋), or Scissors (✌️).
-    - The computer randomly selects its choice.
-    - The winner is determined based on the classic rules:
-        - Rock beats Scissors
-        - Scissors beats Paper
-        - Paper beats Rock
-        - If both choices are the same, it's a tie.

-- **Score Tracking:**
-    - Both the player's and computer's scores are displayed and updated after each round.

-- **Result Display:**
-    - After each round, a message shows both choices and the result (win, lose, or tie).

-- **Rules Panel:**
-    - A panel is available to explain the rules of the game, which can be toggled on or off.

-## Theoretical Background

-**Rock Paper Scissors** is a hand game usually played between two people.
-Each player simultaneously forms one of three shapes with an outstretched hand.
-The possible outcomes are:

-- **Rock** (a fist)
-- **Paper** (an open hand)
-- **Scissors** (a fist with the index and middle fingers extended, forming a V)

-The rules are simple:
-- Rock crushes Scissors
-- Scissors cut Paper
-- Paper covers Rock

-If both players choose the same shape, the game is tied and usually replayed.

-This game is often used as a simple decision-making tool or just for fun.

-## Project Structure

-- **HTML:**
-    - Defines the layout, including the game area, score display, result message, and rules panel.

-- **CSS:**
-    - Styles the game for a visually appealing and responsive interface.

-- **JavaScript:**
-    - Handles game logic, score updates, result display, and toggling the rules panel.

-## How to Play

-1. Open the HTML file in your browser.
-2. Click on Rock, Paper, or Scissors to make your choice.
-3. The computer will automatically make its choice.
-4. The result and updated scores will be displayed.
-5. Click the "RULES" button to view or hide the game rules.

-## Customization

-You can easily extend or modify this project by:
-- Changing the UI styles in the CSS section.
-- Adding more features, such as a reset button or sound effects.
-- Enhancing the game logic for multiple rounds or advanced statistics.

----
+## Detailed Theory

+The **Rock Paper Scissors** game is a classic example of a zero-sum, non-transitive game in game theory.
+In this context, "zero-sum" means that one player's gain is exactly balanced by the other player's loss.
+"Non-transitive" refers to the fact that no single choice is superior to the others; each option can be beaten by another in a cyclical manner.

+### Game Theory Perspective

+- **Players:** Two participants (in this project, the user and the computer).
+- **Strategies:** Each player simultaneously chooses one of three possible moves: Rock, Paper, or Scissors.
+- **Payoff Matrix:** The outcome is determined by the combination of choices:
+    - Rock beats Scissors (Rock wins)
+    - Scissors beats Paper (Scissors wins)
+    - Paper beats Rock (Paper wins)
+    - Identical choices result in a tie

+This cyclical dominance ensures that no strategy is always superior, encouraging unpredictability and fairness.

+### Randomness and Fairness

+In this implementation, the computer's choice is generated randomly, simulating an unbiased opponent.
+This randomness is crucial for fairness, as it prevents the user from predicting the computer's moves and ensures each round is independent.

+### User Interaction and Feedback

+The game provides immediate feedback after each round, displaying both choices and the result.
+This real-time interaction helps users understand the rules and outcomes, reinforcing the cyclical nature of the game.

+### Educational Value

+This project demonstrates several key programming and theoretical concepts:
+- **Conditional Logic:** Determining the winner based on user and computer choices.
+- **Random Number Generation:** Simulating the computer's unpredictable moves.
+- **State Management:** Tracking and updating scores.
+- **User Interface Design:** Presenting information clearly and interactively.

+### Applications

+Beyond entertainment, Rock Paper Scissors is often used in decision-making, probability studies, and as an introductory example in computer science and game theory due to its simple yet rich structure.